Bring-your-own-device (BYOD) policies are a cost-effective way to drive business growth.

 More than 25 percent of retail staff are considering a change of job or have changed their job in the last 12 months.
 With such high staff turnover, it’s essential that your BYOD policy addresses what happens when staff members leave.

-With company data spread across multiple employees devices, your BYOD policy should specify how and what to remove following the user’s departure.
-In the majority of cases, you must wipe the following:
+With company data spread across multiple employees' devices, your BYOD policy should specify how and what to remove following the user’s departure.
+In most cases, you must wipe the following:

 - Enterprise applications

 You don’t want staff members taking valuable business insights to competitors or carelessly losing sensitive data because your BYOD doesn’t cover off-boarding correctly.
 For example, if an employee device contains your marketing strategy – and their laptop travels with them to a rival retailer – your competitor might end up taking and implementing your marketing ideas for themselves.

 Question 3: Should I use a management tool?